speedrunners-ist/devops-tutorial/tutorial/change-env/change-env.md

 Use `Ctrl+C` to exit the logs.

-Click the `check` button below to formally complete this step.
+Click the `Check` button below to formally complete this step.